Myekman/tic_tac_toe/README.md

 # Tic Tac Toe
 Welcome to Tic Tac Toe!
 <br>
-This is a simple game for 2 players and working as a classic Tic Tac Toe game.
+This is a simple game for 2 players.
 <br>
 The target audience is children from 5 years of age.
 Since this is a easy game to follow.
 Its a perfect way for kids to practice logically thinking.
 It's also fun to challenge each other time and time again.